Veloxization/dnd-dungeon-generator/documentation/TESTING.md

     - Tested by occupying cells (1,1) and (1,3) and then unoccupying cell (1,1) and checking that cell (1,2) between them didn't get unoccupied
 - When a cell gets unoccupied, its adjacent neighbors also get unoccupied
     - Tested by occupying cell (1,1) and checking that the cells around it turn into unoccupied cells after cell (1,1) is unoccupied
-- When two non-adjacent cells are occupied, they are placed in separate regions
-    - Tested by occupying cells (1,1) and (3,3) and checking that the cells appear in regions 0 and 1 respectively
-- When two adjacent cells are occupied, they are placed in the same region
-    - Tested by occupying cells (1,1) and (1,2) and checking that both cells appear in region 0
-- When an occupied cell is marked unoccupied, it's also removed from its region
-    - Tested by occupying cells (1,1) and (1,2), then unoccupying cell (1,1) and checking that it no longer appears in region 0
-- When two regions are combined, the region with the smaller ID inherits the region with the larger ID
-    - Tested by occupying cells (1,1), (1,3), (1,4) and (2,4), and then occupying cell (1,2), then checking that the region ID of (1,3) and (1,4) and (2,4) becomes 0
 ### services/drawing_service
 - When a room's right edge extends beyond the right edge of the map, it's not drawn
     - Tested by drawing a 2x2 room to coordinates (49,1) on a 50x50 map and checking that it can't be drawn